 A Master of Public Policy (MPP) degree prepares students to work in several different areas of the public sector, such as federal, state, and local government agencies, nonprofit agencies, as well as private consulting firms as researchers and analysts.
 MPP programs place an emphasis on analyzing policy, creating policy, and solving existing policy problems using quantitative and qualitative data.
-Earning an MPP degree at the University of Arizona will prepare graduates to start or continue public and private sector work with a better understanding of policy and development, with concentrations in Education Policy, Environmental Policy, Health Policy, Water Policy and Policy Analysis.
+Earning an MPP degree at the University of Arizona will prepare graduates to start or continue public and private sector work with a better understanding of policy and development, with concentrations in Education Policy, Environmental Management & Water Policy, Health Policy, and Policy Analysis.
 As a rigorous academic program, it may also prepare students to continue in certain Ph.D. programs.

 A Master of Public Policy degree prepares students for the following career paths:

 · Management Consultant

 · Policy Advisor